availproject/op-evm/README.md

 Following the production of a fraudulent block by the "malicious" sequencer, normal operations will be resumed until the fraud server is _primed_ once more.

+## Limitations

+A list of limitations is present in the [issues](https://github.com/availproject/op-evm/issues).
+However, here are a few core limitations of this prototype:
+- Transaction replay: If a valid fraud proof arrives and rolls back the chain, the transactions that are rolled back are not replayed.
+Transactions from invalid block are essentially invalidated without any notification to the user.
+- Light client support: The prototype does not support execution light clients (LC), as it is expensive for LCs to re-execute blocks.
+However, in the future, we can produce validity proof of correct block execution as fraud proofs which will allow LCs to follow chain very easily.
+NOTE: This is not about DA light clients.
+The design does support Avail LCs and may be included in the prototype in a future iteration.
+- Bridging: The rollup uses native tokens for staking and user transactions.
+The operators use AVL to submit blocks to Avail.
+The sovereign nature of the rollup does not allow a clear bi-directional bridge design from the rollup to another chain.
+- Data compression: The prototype already implements state diffs propagation on the p2p in the optimistic case.
+However, the blocks that are posted on Avail are not compressed.
+There is a big scope for cost optimization there.

+If you feel some important limitations are not covered, please check out our [Contributing section](https://github.com/availproject/op-evm#contributing) and open an issue or a PR.

 ## Contributing

 We welcome contributions to the OpEVM project.
 If you find any issues, have suggestions for improvements, or would like to contribute new features, please open a GitHub issue or submit a pull request.